-Assistant General Manager/Research & Development
+Assistant GM-Research & Development

-Prior to accepting the job with Kansas City, Mack obtained a doctorate in Computer Science from Vanderbilt University.
-At Vanderbilt, Mack's dissertation focused on Machine Learning and Anomaly Detection.
+Prior to accepting the job with Kansas City, Mack obtained a doctorate in computer science from Vanderbilt University.
+At Vanderbilt, Mack’s dissertation focused on Machine Learning and Anomaly Detection.
 While pursuing his doctorate, Mack worked as a research assistant at the Institute for Software Integrated Systems where he and his research group won the NASA Associate Administrator Award for Technology and Innovation for work combining machine learning with fault diagnosis.

 He was also a teaching assistant while completing his master’s degree in computer science with a concentration in machine learning at Columbia University in New York.
 Mack graduated with a bachelor’s degree in computer science from the University of Notre Dame in 2006.

 A native of Reno, Nev., he resides in Kansas City, Mo.